 Please note that the soils listed in this section of the description may not be all inclusive.
 There may be additional soils that fit the site's concepts.
 Additionally, the soils that provisionally form the concepts of this site may occur elsewhere, either within or outside of the MLRA and may or "may not" have the same geomorphic characteristics or support similar vegetation.
 Some soil map units and soil series included in this "provisional" ecological site were used as a "best fit" for a particular soil - landform catena during a specific era of soil mapping, regardless of the origin of parent material or the location of MLRA boundaries.
-Therefore, the listed soils may not be typical for MLRA 134 or a specific location, and the associated soil map units may warrant further investigation in a joint ecological site were inventory - soil survey project.
+Therefore, the listed soils may not be typical for MLRA 134 or a specific location, and the associated soil map units may warrant further investigation in a joint ecological site inventory - soil survey project.
 When utilizing this provisional description, the user is encouraged to verify that the area of interest meets the appropriate ecological site concepts by reviewing the soils, landform, vegetation, and physical location.
 If the site concepts do not match the attributes of the area of interest, please review the Similar or Associated Sites listed in the Supporting Information section of this description to determine if another site may be a better fit for your area of interest.

-The soils of this site are very deep, well drained to moderately well drained that formed in silty or loamy alluvium.
-These level to nearly level soils are on flood plains and along streams of varying sizes.
-They are subject to flooding during winter and early in spring, have slow runoff, and are moderately permeable.
+The soils of this site are very deep, well drained to moderately well drained that formed in silty and/or loamy alluvium.
+These level to nearly level soils are on flood plains along streams and on alluvial fans, particularly along the western slope of Crowley's Ridge and its interface with the Pleistocene terraces of the Western Lowlands.
+They are subject to flooding during winter and spring, have slow runoff, and are moderately permeable.
 Flood duration ranges from brief to very long depending on stream and drainage basin size and flood event.
-In floodplain environments, slopes range from 0 to 2 percent but may extend slightly higher to approximately 5 percent on natural levees.
+In floodplain environments, slopes range from 0 to 2 percent but may extend slightly higher on natural levees.
+On alluvial fans, slopes may range upwards to 8 percent, locally.
 Soil reactions generally range from strongly acid to very strongly acid.